payalmeena143/Aegon_Health_DBMS_Project/README.md

 3. import the **lims.sql** file provided in **database backup** folder
 4. Go to http://localhost if you see a login page, it is working

-## DEMO
-This project is hosted at https://lims.nafisulbari.com for you to play with.

-Username: 555

-Password: 666